Piophilidae: Medical and forensic significance

 If swallowed (whether accidentally or otherwise), the larvae sometimes survive in the intestines and pass through the digestive system alive.
 Such behaviour is known as enteric or intestinal myiasis.
-In the gut, the larvae may cause serious lesions by attempting to bore through the intestinal walls.
+In the gut, the larvae may cause serious lesions by attempting to bore through the intestinal walls, causing gastric ulcers or gastrointestinal perforation.
 Symptoms include nausea, vomiting, pain in the abdomen, and bloody diarrhea.
 Both living and dead larvae may pass in the stool.
 Some species also have been known to cause naso-oral and urogenital myiasis.

 In forensic entomology, the presence of P. casei larvae may be useful in estimating the date of death for human remains because they do not take up residence in a corpse until three to six months after death.
 However, P. casei is not the only piophilid species to attack human corpses, so caution is appropriate in identification of the species found and in interpretation of their significance.